The /file/filter Robot

 We let you reject, or direct files against different encoding Steps.

-/file/filter Robot is a gatekeeper that can direct files to different encoding Steps based on your conditions.
+The /file/filter Robot directs files to different encoding Steps based on your conditions.

-GeneralSpecifies which Step(s) to use as the input to this Robot.
+GeneralSpecifies which Step(s) to use as our input.

 Special Step namesA special Step name is

 Providing several Steps as inputYou can add arrays to